 Sberbank has been developing its offering of hedging instruments and other financial products to support trade between Russia and India.
 This includes rupee-denominated loans for Russian companies at lower rates compared to Russia.
 Popov also expressed his gratitude to Indian regulators for allowing operations through rupee-denominated “vostro” accounts, which facilitate banking operations for foreign banks in India.
 The current mechanism of converting roubles and rupees has been functioning well, eliminating the need for third-party currencies for settlement.

 The trade relations between Russia and India have been flourishing despite the challenges posed by Western sanctions.
-The smooth bilateral payments, steady growth in trade, and the of financial instruments by Sberbank indicate a strong and resilient partnership between the two countries.
-With India’s self-sufficient economy and Russia’s rich resources, the for further growth and cooperation in trade between the two countries is promising.
+The smooth bilateral payments, steady growth in trade, and the development of financial instruments by Sberbank indicate a strong and resilient partnership between the two countries.
+With India’s self-sufficient economy and Russia’s rich resources, the potential for further growth and cooperation in trade between the two countries is promising.